Bhoja Air Flight 213: Crew error

 In the following seconds, the confused flight crew inadvertently endangered the safety of the flight.
-Due to the decrease in height, the TAWS alarm warned the crew on the incoming terrain.
-The flight crew, who had been pre-occupied with the severe weather situation, ignored the alarm and didn't execute recovery actions.
-First Officer Malik was noted as being "ignorant" with the alarms as he was busy with the communication between Flight 213 and the controller, instead of assisting the captain, who had been severely pre-occupied with the dangerous weather condition for quite some time.
+Due to the decrease in altitude, the TAWS alarm warned the crew of the incoming terrain.
+The flight crew, who had been pre-occupied with the severe weather situation, ignored the alarm and did not execute recovery actions.
+First Officer Malik was noted as being "ignorant" of the alarms as he was busy with the communication between Flight 213 and the controller, instead of assisting the captain, who had been severely pre-occupied with the dangerous weather condition for quite some time.

-As the flight crew managed to stabilize the aircraft, the autothrottle started to decrease the thrust to maintain the airspeed.
+As the flight crew managed to stabilize the aircraft, the autothrottle began to decrease thrust to maintain airspeed.
 The nose was pitched to 0 degree.
-However, the second, more powerful downdraft later hit the aircraft.
-The force of the downdraft caused the aircraft to descent rapidly.
+However, a second, more powerful downdraft later hit the aircraft.
+The force of the downdraft caused the aircraft to descend rapidly.
 The crew still didn't carry out the correct recovery procedure.
 The autothrottle was still engaged and the aircraft was still in its landing configuration.
 The engaged autothrottle would have limited the thrust setting, while the landing configuration would have compromised the aerodynamics of the aircraft.
 The "Whoop whoop pull up" alarm then blared and the captain tried to pull the nose of the aircraft up.
-As the autothrottle had not been turned off, the thrust continued to decrease.
+As the autothrottle had not been turned off, this did not have any effect and the thrust continued to decrease.

 The downdraft suddenly dissipated in a rapid manner, causing the aircraft to violently pitch up.
 The limited thrust setting, landing configuration of the aircraft, and the rapid pitch up, subsequently caused the stall warning to activate.
 Alarmed by the warning, Captain Afridi immediately made a nose down input, reaching as high as 12 degree.
 The autothrottle was still not deactivated by the crew and hence the thrust remained at low setting, but the speed started to increase due to the steep dive.
 The aircraft was already at an unusually low altitude and the captain's decision to put the nose in a steep position caused the GPWS to sound.

 Another alarm then sounded inside the cockpit.
 This time, the wind shear warning started to sound, simultaneously with the "Whoop whoop pull up" alarm.
 Overwhelmed, Captain Afridi then frantically tried to silence the warning by pressing the autopilot disconnect switch on his yoke.
 He then pulled the nose up again, but the stall warning began to sound once more as Captain Afridi's input caused the nose to exceed the critical angle of attack.
-The stick shaker warned the crew on the impending stall.
-First Officer Malik then could be heard yelling to the Captain to get out of the stall situation, but he did not take over the controls from the captain and did not make corrective actions either.
+The stick shaker warned the crew of the impending stall.
+First Officer Malik then could be heard yelling to the Captain to get out of the stall situation, but he did not take over the controls from the captain and did not make corrective actions.